michaellihs/michaellihs.github.io/_posts/2020-05-07-q-and-a-terraform-pipelines.markdown

 **do you run azure rm templates from teraform/terragrunt?**
 * sorry, I have no ideas what this is
+* so there is a way to provision resources via powershell modules/integration with UI via Azure resource templates (similar to cloudformation on AWS), when you develope infrastrcuture with teraform you are not always have chnages from Azure in modules

 **How do you know which version or git commit of the terraform scripts was used to build the current prod?**
 * We tag things with the pipeline ID which is made up of the git short hash + pipeline run count